 Organizations who adopt distributed brand resource tools have different objectives, which can include avoiding risk, a need for faster campaign deployment, and a desire for stronger asset measurement.
 Their reason could follow the maturity model designed by Earley, which dictates the following stages as common justifications for adopting DAM:

 As a distributed organization, your motivation could be similar to this model, or it could be quite different.
 You may have started thinking about DAM software because you needed a cloud-based way to get assets to your local marketers, and your file transfer protocol site just wasn’t cutting it.
 You may have needed the templating capabilities of a local marketing automation tool to control for the fact that your local dealerships rarely knew how to use (or even open) InDesign or Photoshop files.

 Regardless of “why” you began considering DAM in the first place, the benefits of effective tools for distributed asset management can be far-reaching.

 Read on to learn about real benefits that other distributed brands and their local marketing representatives can unlock with the right DAM tool.

 As a distributed brand manager, your success is measured by more than just retail sales.
 You’re also responsible for maintaining a high level of satisfaction among your local marketing representatives, especially if you’re working with franchisees or dealerships.
-DAM tools allow you to gain insights on both local marketers and customers, and adjust your strategy accordingly.
+DAM tools allow you to gain insights into both local marketers and customers, and adjust your strategy accordingly.

 With digital asset management software in place, you may discover that entire regions of your local outlets aren’t utilizing email marketing (even though you've provided beautiful email templates).
 You might notice that certain types of photography are used twice as much as other options.
 DAM offers data points like these that are easy-to-consume, and simple to use as business insights.